zriyansh/signoz.io/docs/userguide/alerts-management.md

 ![image](https://user-images.githubusercontent.com/10277894/179944648-a9f3b558-2687-4132-a6ce-bc5d69f59368.png)

 #### Test the pagerduty channel
 1. Let's create a simple alert rule that monitors average CPU performance for each host.
+Go to `SigNoz alerts` page and click `New Alert` button.
+When the new alert page opens, edit metric query as shown below.
 Feel free to choose any other metric, the idea is to pick a metric with sufficient data to raise an alert.

    ![image](https://user-images.githubusercontent.com/10277894/179949345-f242f0da-2afb-4041-ab72-3390d645dd77.png)